code-for-nashville/nashville-zone-lookup/README.md

 - Run the unit and end-to-end tests `npm run test`.

 ## Importing Data
-* Make sure you've followed the database setup instructions in [Running](#running). _Note: `mix ecto.setup` inserts seed data require for the data ingestion to run`_
+* Make sure you've followed the database setup instructions in [Running](#running).
-* Download the latest zoning spreadsheet [here](https://docs.google.com/spreadsheets/d/1O0Qc8nErSbstCiWpbpRQ0tPMS0NukCmcov2-s_u8Umg)
+* Download the latest zoning spreadsheet [here](https://docs.google.com/spreadsheets/d/1O0Qc8nErSbstCiWpbpRQ0tPMS0NukCmcov2-s_u8Umg) as a CSV
 * Run `mix help parcel.ingest_land_use_table` and follow instructions to execute that command.
 * If you need to re-import data, drop and re-create your database:
 `mix ecto.drop && mix ecto.setup && mix ecto.migrate`